d2l-ai/d2l-vi/chapter_multilayer-perceptrons/weight-decay_vn.md

 <!--
 In fact, other choices are valid and popular throughout statistics.
-While L2-regularized linear models constitute the classic *ridge regression* algorithm L1-regularized linear regression is a similarly fundamental model in statistics (popularly known as *lasso regression*).
+While L2-regularized linear models constitute the classic *ridge regression* algorithm, L1-regularized linear regression is a similarly fundamental model in statistics (popularly known as *lasso regression*).
 -->